seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 Some of my repositories are temporarily private, as they are completely unready to be seen.
 I have to resolve some issues before I can release them.
 Information on which projects are private can be found through my [:octocat: `REDACTED`](https://github.com/seanpm2001/REDACTED/) repository.

-As of 2024, Saturday, March 23rd, I have 100 private repositories.
+As of 2024, Monday, May 20th, I have 120 private repositories.

 **This section needs expansion**